zwbetz-gh/zwbetz/content/_index.md

 Welcome to my corner of the internet.

 `zwbetz` is short for my full name, Zachary Wade Betz.

-I'm a husband, father, and genuinely curious guy.
+I'm a husband, father, and genuinely curious person.

 My [Blog](/blog/) is a loose collection of thoughts, things learned, and who-knows-whats.
 I maintain a few [Projects](/projects/).

 ## Work